RiverOak Strategic Partners

 Before Manston can reopen, new air routes must be approved through an airspace change process set out in the Civil Aviation Publication (CAP) 1616.
 The process consists of seven stages and the Manston Airport proposal has already reached Stage 3.

 RSP has developed a number of options for the flight procedures that will be required when the airport re-opens.
-These options will be subject to a full public consultation, which is currently programmed for early 2023.
+These options will be subject to a full public consultation.

-Following this consultation, we will be able to submit our proposal to the CAA for consideration, with a decision expected during the course of 2024.
+Following this consultation, we will be able to submit our proposal to the CAA for consideration.

 Why Manston?

-1. The global air cargo market is growing
+1. The global market demand for global air freight is robust – and growing

-Ecommerce giants are transforming the air freight market, with their share of total sales reaching 25% very soon.
+Ecommerce giants are transforming the air freight market.
+Ecommerce share of total sales will reach 25% very soon and there is the continued growth of

-2. The UK is reliant on air cargo for economic growth and resilience
+2. There is increased demand in the UK for air cargo – supporting economic growth and resilience

 Maximising international import/export, post-Brexit and post-COVID, is critical to the UK economy and the UK economy is increasingly reliant on airfreight to achieve this.
 Air cargo provides the immediacy that the UK relies upon for perishables, medicines and other time-sensitive goods